di/talks/2023/airflow_summit_2023/talk.md

 ![fit](images/malware.jpg)

-^ I personally have removed thousands of malware packages from PyPI, most of them reported by third-party security researchers
+^ I personally have removed thousands of malware packages from PyPI, almost all of them reported by third-party security researchers

 ^ take my word for it: this is not a thing I enjoy doing